dwisan/ClusterSystem/StorageServer/GlusterFS.md

 ```
-  Gluster is a distributed scalable network-Attached storage filesystem that allows rapid provisioning
+  GlusterFS is a distributed scalable network-Attached storage filesystem that allows rapid provisioning
-  of additional storage base on storage comsumption need.
+of additional storage base on storage comsumption need.It has found applications including cloud computing,
+streaming media services and content delivery networks.

 Terminology
  * Brick is th basic unit of storage, represented by an export directory on a server
  * Volume is a logical collection of Brick.

 ```
 >Network Setting
   ##### Add hosts to /etc/hosts on all Nodes